+Updated: March 9, 2022.
 In Montana, we know a thing or two about winter weather.
-Some of the most beautiful light falls on the landscape in the coldest months and it’s important to be prepared so you can get out there and comfortably take advantage of the photographic possibilities.
+Some of the most beautiful light falls on the landscape in the coldest months making for incredible winter landscape photography opportunities.
+It’s important to be prepared so you can get out there and comfortably take advantage of the photographic possibilities.

 The following tips will have you well prepared to get outside to shoot even when it’s freezing!